 The one thing that can pry him away from his guitar for awhile at a gig is food.
 Although he weighs only a little more than his Strat (and probably less than his amp), he is arguably the biggest eater in the band.
 Stories abound of him making a snack of a pound of bacon, or breakfast of a whole box of Uneeda Biscuits drowned in a giant bowl of coffee and milk, with 10 sugars of course.

 Richie is a bona fide sixties guy, but learned to play authentic fifties guitar while a member of the Teenchords and the Devotions.
 He's very picky about getting authentic sounds, sometimes adding a pedal to his setup just for ONE song.
-While he's well known for letting it rip on solos, most people probably don't know that he knows one whole side of Abbey Road note for note. (so does Wille, and Greg can follow anything so... so... maybe in the third set??? but no, Ralph won't let us play it)
+While he's well known for letting it rip on solos, most people probably don't know that he knows one whole side of Abbey Road note for note. (so does Willie, and Greg can follow anything so... so...?
+Maybe someday.
+Stay tuned.

 Send E-Mail to Greg at riskybusinessmusic@verizon.net